Kusur, Mawal

 Kusur is a village in India, situated in Mawal taluka of Pune district in the state of Maharashtra.
 It encompasses an area of 1714 ha.

 Administration

-The village is governed through the Panchayati Raj system, a decentralized form of rural self-government in India.
-Its local administration is headed by a sarpanch, an elected representative who presides over the gram panchayat—the village council responsible for local governance, development planning, and implementation of government schemes.
+The village is administrated by a sarpanch, an elected representative who leads a gram panchayat.
+At the time of the 2011 Census of India, the gram panchayat governed two villages and was based at Khand.

-As per the 2011 Census of India, the gram panchayat that administers this village also includes one other village and is headquartered in Khand.
-The panchayat operates under the jurisdiction of the Mawal Taluka in the Pune district, within the state of Maharashtra.

-The gram panchayat is responsible for a range of civic functions, including maintenance of village infrastructure, sanitation, water supply, and registration of births and deaths.
-It also plays a key role in grassroots-level decision-making, representing the interests of the local population in administrative and developmental matters.

 Demographics

 At the 2011 census, the village comprised 112 households.
 The population of 599 was split between 310 males and 289 females.

 Air travel connectivity

 The closest airport to the village is Pune Airport.